kzollove/Exercise-6/README.md

 Write your codes into a separate `weather_comparisons.py` file.

+After you have downloaded the data. you should first,

+- Calculate the average temperature using columns `TMAX` and `TMIN` and insert those values into a column called `TAVG`.

-After you have downloaded the data.
-You should use the approaches learned during this week and the same approaches as in Problem 3 to answer / do:
+Next, you should use the approaches learned during this week and the same approaches as in Problem 3 to answer / do:

 - Were there weather anomalies in Rovaniemi?
 - Calculate the monthly temperature differences between Rovaniemi and Helsinki stations